frkim/azlinuxdesktopvm/README.md

-# Walkthrough to setup a Linux Desktop VM on Azure
+# Walkthrough: Setup a Linux Desktop VM on Azure
 This page explains how to setup a Mate desktop on Azure Linux VM.

   * Linux distro: Ubuntu